Malaysia looks to repeal anti-fake news law again

 Currently, measures to deter the spread of false information are also present in the Penal Code and the Communications and Multimedia Act.

-PH lawmakers had strongly campaigned against the Act last year before the elections, and had promised upon coming to power that the law would be repealed.
+PH lawmakers had strongly campaigned against the Act last year before the elections, and had promised that, upon coming to power, the law would be repealed.